araobp/virtual-showroom/README.md

 (Work in progress)

 This project currently has two secenes:
-- Virtual Showroom (Nearly completed)
+- Virtual Showroom (Nearly completed, also runs as an AR app on a mobile phone)
 - Objec Detection (Work in progress)

 More scenes will be added in the future.